Hot off the press: Top-tier media swarms on tick-borne disease this tick season

 NPR – Tick Risks Vary by Region.
 Here's Where Diseases Have Spread And How To Stay Safe.

-TLDR: Tick‑borne diseases are increasingly widespread—especially Lyme disease in the Northeast/mid‑Atlantic/Upper Midwest, ehrlichiosis and STARI in the South, and Rocky Mountain spotted fever as well as anaplasmosis in the West—highlighting that climatic shifts and ecological changes are driving the expansion of both tick populations and novel pathogens across the U.S.
+• In short: Tick‑borne diseases are increasingly widespread—especially Lyme disease in the Northeast/mid‑Atlantic/Upper Midwest, Ehrlichiosis and STARI in the South, and Rocky Mountain spotted fever as well as anaplasmosis in the West—highlighting that climatic shifts and ecological changes are driving the expansion of both tick populations and novel pathogens across the U.S.

-CTA: Individuals need to adopt proactive measures to prevent tick bites, such as using EPA-approved repellents, wearing protective clothing, and conducting thorough tick checks, especially in regions where tick-borne diseases are emerging or on the rise – don’t fret, just focus on prevention (blog).
+• CTA: Individuals need to adopt proactive measures to prevent tick bites, such as using EPA-approved repellents, wearing protective clothing, and conducting thorough tick checks, especially in regions where tick-borne diseases are emerging or on the rise.
+Don’t fret, just prevent.
+Read more on prevention here.

 Time: 7 Surprising Symptoms of Lyme Disease

-TLDR: Lyme disease can progress from early flu-like illness to chronic complications—especially if not treated promptly—including heart issues (like Lyme carditis), neurological effects (such as brain fog, memory loss, and Bell’s palsy), vision and hearing disturbances, debilitating fatigue, and arthritis in children.
+• In short: Lyme disease can progress from early flu-like symptoms to chronic complications, including heart issues (like Lyme carditis), neurological effects (such as brain fog, memory loss, and Bell’s palsy), vision and hearing disturbances, debilitating fatigue, and arthritis in children.
+The likelihood of developing these complications increases the longer one waits to treat the initial infection.

-CTA: Remain vigilant about Lyme disease symptoms, especially during tick season, and seek prompt medical attention if unusual or persistent symptoms arise, as early diagnosis is crucial to prevent long-term issues – here’s how to advocate for yourself and accurate testing, as common tests are inaccurate (blog).
+• CTA: Remain vigilant about Lyme disease symptoms, especially during tick season, and seek prompt medical attention if unusual or persistent symptoms arise.
+Early diagnosis is crucial to prevent longterm issues.
+Here’s how to advocate for yourself and for the right testing, as common tests are largely inaccurate.

 New York Times: The Tick Situation Is Getting Worse.
 Here’s How To Protect Yourself.

-TLDR: Climate change—through warmer springs, milder winters, and shifting land use—is extending the active season and expanding the geographic range of disease‑carrying ticks across the U.S., significantly increasing tick‑borne disease risks in new regions.
+• In short: Effects of climate change such as warmer springs, milder winters, and shifting land use, are extending the active season and expanding the geographic range of disease—carrying ticks across the U.S., significantly increasing tick‑borne disease risks in new regions.

-CTA: There’s an urgent need for public awareness and proactive measures to combat the escalating risk of tick-borne diseases, especially as climate change influences tick behavior and trends – have conversations and pass information to protect your loved ones (blog)!
+• CTA: There’s an urgent need for public awareness and proactive measures to combat the escalating risk of tick-borne diseases, especially as climate change influences tick behavior and trends.
+Instigate conversations and share knowledge to protect your loved ones.

 Wall Street Journal: Ticks Are Really Bad This Summer.
 Here’s What To Do About Them.

-TLDR: Summer 2025 is seeing a surge in tick activity—particularly blacklegged (deer), Lone Star, and American dog ticks—with emergency-department visits at their highest since 2019 and populations up 30–40% year-over-year, fueled by milder winters and wetter springs.
+• In short: Summer 2025 is seeing a surge in tick activity—particularly blacklegged (deer), Lone Star, and American dog ticks.
+Emergency department visits are at their highest since 2019, and tick populations are up 30–40% year after year, driven by milder winters and wetter springs.

-CTA: Experts stress that prompt tick removal, use of DEET or permethrin repellents, protective clothing, and rigorous body and pet checks are essential to reduce disease risk (blog).
+• CTA: Experts stress that prompt tick removal, use of DEET or permethrin repellents, protective clothing, and rigorous body and pet checks are essential to reduce disease risk.

 Wall Street Journal: Chronic Lyme Disease Was Once Dismissed.
 More Doctors Are Coming Around.

-TLDR: Chronic Lyme disease, once dismissed by the medical community, is gaining recognition due to new research and parallels drawn with long COVID, leading to increased investigation and hope for patients suffering from persistent symptoms.
+• In short: Chronic Lyme disease, once dismissed by the medical community, is gaining recognition due to new research and parallels drawn to long COVID.
+This is leading to increased investigation and hope for patients suffering from persistent symptoms.

-Pleasure Beach, a beloved public shoreline in Bridgeport, Connecticut, has been closed through the entire 2025 summer season due to an invasive tick infestation—including the Asian longhorned tick—alongside increased wildlife presence and nesting by protected birds, prompting health and conservation concerns.
+• In short: Pleasure Beach, a beloved public shoreline in Bridgeport, CT., has been closed through the entire 2025 summer season due to an invasive tick infestation (which includes the Asian longhorned tick), as well as increased wildlife presence and nesting by protected birds, prompting health and conservation concerns.

-CTA: It’s not just the woods or grasses – be wary of less historically prevalent environments – for Pleasure Beach specifically, follow city updates and avoid disturbing sensitive habitats during the restoration and monitoring efforts, and follow preventative measures all tick season (blog).
+• CTA: It’s not just the woods or grasses—be wary of less historically prevalent environments.
+For Pleasure Beach specifically, follow city updates and avoid disturbing sensitive habitats during the restoration and monitoring efforts, and follow preventative measures all year round.

 NYC Faces ‘Extremely High’ Tick Exposure Threat, Researchers Warn

-TLDR: New York City has entered the "red zone" in 2025 with an extremely high risk of tick exposure, due to elevated activity of both nymph and adult blacklegged (deer) ticks—especially the tiny, hard‑to‑spot nymphs that are responsible for most Lyme disease cases.
+• In short: New York City has entered the "red zone" in 2025, signifying an extremely high risk of tick exposure due to elevated activity of both nymph and adult blacklegged (deer) ticks.
+The tiny, hard‑to‑spot nymphs are responsible for a majority of Lyme disease cases.

-CTA: While urban areas like NYC are often not perceived as tick‑ridden, there’s mounting evidence of tick presence and risk across city parks – participate in prevention efforts at all times, regardless of historical risk perception (blog).
+• CTA: While urban areas like NYC are often not perceived as tick‑ridden, there’s mounting evidence of tick presence and risk across city parks.
+Participate in prevention efforts at all times, regardless of risk perception.